darclander/starBackground/README.md

 # starBackground

 This project is a very basic implementation of a wallpaper engine and is currently in development.
-The only current functionality is to make a star looking animation which can be seen below or to *load* your own video files (see more details below).
+The current functionality is to make a star looking animation which can be seen below or to *load* your own video files (see more details below).

 ![Alt text](documents/screenshots/bg.gif?raw=true "Gif")
 ![Alt text](documents/screenshots/video.gif?raw=true "Gif")